-Long story short – having a bunch of gainfully engaged employees does more wonders than we you can count!
-Let us dive into the many aspects of nurturing engaged employees.
+Long story short – having a bunch of gainfully engaged employees does more wonders than you can count!

-1. A reason to come back to work
+1. Giving a reason to come back to work

 An organization must have their core values, mission, beliefs and culture truly defined.
-This makes people feel belonged and feel motivated to deliver their best.
-Employees need to have a reason to come back– that goes beyond their pay check.
+This makes people feel belonged and motivated to deliver their best.
+Employees need to have a reason to come back– that goes beyond their paycheck.